mile888/Drip.xrp/README.md

 ![gif](assets/gif-drip.gif)

 Follow these instrtuction/configurations in order to test it on your own.
+This repository have frontend and the backend for showing how to setup the Drip wallet to buy ticket.

 ## Frontend and localhost are in the localhost

 ### Backend config:
+The Backend has been developed by [@mile888](https://github.com/mile888), that is why we clone from his repository
 ```
 git clone https://github.com/mile888/drip-backend
 cd drip-backend